-- Economic development models based on massive and intensive production and consumption of goods that contribute to the rise of noncommunicable diseases (NCDs), degradation of the natural ecosystem and prioritizing profits for the few, over the impacts on people and the planet that bear the consequences and pay the costs. - Inequitable distribution of resources reflecting political legacies, affecting social, structural, economic, political, environmental and commercial determinants of health of people and planet. - Fragile health and social protection systems and weakened public services based on increasing privatization of public assets and bureaucracies, contracting-out models without requisite public stewardship to ensure service standards or equality of access and care, maintenance and investment, and weakened public accountability of government and public administrations, increasing health and social inequity gaps. - Digital transformation creating both opportunities for digital health solutions and potentially generating an equity gap in access to health care, economic empowerment, misinformation and far-reaching risks of social disruption and mistrust. - Rapid unplanned urbanization and population growth in complex socioeconomic, political and environmental contexts resulting in increased threats to individual and societal well-being. - Uncontrolled technological innovation raising issues of ethics and not typically supported by assessment of health impacts on human and planetary ecosystems.
+- Economic development models based on massive and intensive production and consumption of goods and contributing to the rise of noncommunicable diseases (NCDs), degradation of the natural ecosystem and prioritizing profits for the few, over the impacts on people and the planet. - Inequitable distribution of resources reflecting political legacies and colonialism, affecting social, structural, economic, political, environmental and commercial determinants of health of people and planet. - Fragile health and social protection systems and weakened public services based on increasing privatization of public assets and bureaucracies, contracting-out models without requisite public stewardship to ensure service standards or equality of access and care,

+- maintenance and investment, and weakened public accountability of government and public administrations and their directors, increasing the health and social inequity gap. - Digital transformation creating both opportunities for digital health solutions and potentially generating an equity gap in access to health care, economic empowerment, misinformation and far-reaching impacts on social cohesion and trust. - Rapid urbanization, modernization and population growth in complex socioeconomic, political and environmental contexts resulting in increased threats to individual and societal wellbeing.